msyamkumar/cs220-f20-projects/p1/README.md

 Python program that you can run to check whether your notebook looks correct before you turn it in.
 Here are the steps to use it:

-1. in your notebook, click "Kernel" from the menu, then click "Restart & Run All"
+1. In your notebook, click "Kernel" from the menu, then click "Restart & Run All"
-2. confirm "Restart & Run All Cells"
+2. Confirm "Restart & Run All Cells"
-3. click "File" from the menu (beneath the Jupyter logo), then click "Save and Checkpoint"
+3. Click "File" from the menu (beneath the Jupyter logo), then click "Save and Checkpoint"
-4. open a new terminal window, as you did in step 2 of this document (**important: leave the previously opened one undisturbed**)
+4. Open a new terminal window, as you did in step 2 of this document (**important: leave the previously opened one undisturbed**)
-5. type the same `cd "P1-PATH"` command in the terminal as before, again replacing `P1-PATH` with the pathname of `p1` in your notes, and hit ENTER
+5. Type the same `cd "P1-PATH"` command in the terminal as before, again replacing `P1-PATH` with the pathname of `p1` in your notes, and hit ENTER
-6. type `python test.py` and hit ENTER; if that doesn't work, try `python3 test.py`; if that still doesn't work, please get help during office hours.
+6. Type `python test.py` and hit ENTER; if that doesn't work, try `python3 test.py`; if that still doesn't work, please get help during office hours.

 If everything is setup properly and your notebook is correct, you'll see something like this: